Kamillendampf/FastDocumentationLanguage/README.md

 4. **Output Generation**: The processed content is then written into an HTML structure.
 If sections are defined, a table of contents is generated and inserted into the document.

 ## Usage
+Create files with the ending of `.fdl`, the converter recognizes these automatically.

 To use the converter: